got-js/echobox/Readme.md

-A node.js app that talks back to you
+A minimal node.js app that echoes back to you